Chateau Waikiki

 No analysis available

-I searched for hotel rental pool, hotel-managed program, Hilton/Ritz pool, or similar branding and found none.
-Since the remarks do not indicate STR permission, this must remain false.
+I searched for hotel rental pool references such as hotel-managed rental programs, Hilton/Trump/Ritz pool language, or similar branded participation, but found none.
+Since the remarks do not support STR, this must also be false.

-I searched for mandatory pool language such as required participation, cannot opt out, or must rent, but found nothing.
-There is also no evidence of a hotel rental pool program, so this remains false.
+I looked for wording like mandatory participation, required rental program, cannot opt out, or must rent, and found nothing.
+With no evidence of any hotel pool program, mandatory participation is false.

 No analysis available